romeo-apppulse/aviation/DEPLOYMENT.md

-# Aviation Ape Manager - Deployment Guide
+# Aviation Ape Manager - MySQL Production Deployment Guide

-This guide will help you deploy Aviation Ape Manager on your own hosting infrastructure.
+This comprehensive guide will help you deploy Aviation Ape Manager on your own hosting infrastructure using MySQL 8.0.

+> **Important**: This application uses PostgreSQL for development in Replit, but MySQL for production deployment on your own servers.

 ## Prerequisites